Skip to content

 Jane O'Malley

-CEO of Peel Harvey Catchment Council, NRM Regions
+CEO of 5 Rivers NRM (previously Peel Harvey Catchment Council)

-Jane O’Malley is CEO of the Peel-Harvey Catchment Council and represents the 7 NRM Regional Groups that cover WA.
+Jane O’Malley is CEO of 5 Rivers NRM and represents the NRM WA Regional Groups that cover WA.
 Jane commenced her NRM life as an Environmental Planner and has a long held dream of our native animals coming out from behind feral proof enclosures and ruling the roost across Australia, without fear of being eaten by feral cats or foxes.
 With this in mind Jane drove the establishment of the WA Feral Cat Working Group, with strong support from like-minded colleagues.
-Jane is a WA Parks Ambassador, Mum to two fabulous boys and has a travel disorder that COVID is seriously testing.
+Jane is a WA Parks Ambassador, Mum to two fabulous boys and loves exploring the world.

 Dr Dave Algar